Intercultural dialogue is not a priority of cultural policies in Hungary. There are no specific state programmes to support intercultural dialogue.

 A special feature of cross-border co-operation is the lively interaction that takes place with the ethnic Hungarian artistic communities and public living across the border in the neighbouring countries – which, by definition, is not “intercultural”.

 In Hungary there have been no significant migrant communities; the number of migrants and their rate within the entire population has been very low: about 2% of the entire population is of foreign origin.
-Hungary has not been a popular or attractive destination for migrants.
+Hungary has not been a popular or attractive final destination of migrants.

-Due to the rapid processes of assimilation of those minorities (Germans, Slovaks, Croats, Serbs etc.) that remained after various forms of cleansing, their culture has not developed greatly beyond folkloric nostalgia acts.
+Due to the rapid processes of assimilation of those minorities (Germans, Slovaks, Croats, Serbs etc.) that remained after various forms of cleansing, their culture goes little beyond folkloric nostalgia acts.
 The only intercultural relationship that has been an issue in today’s Hungary is the one between the Roma and the majority society.
-The large number and the geographic spread of this minority group produces occasions for interaction and opportunities for exclusion, inclusion, and assimilation; however, it is difficult to quote proven good practices of conscientious intercultural dialogue on the state level.
+The large number and the geographic spread of this minority group produces occasions for interaction, opportunities for exclusion, inclusion, and assimilation; however, it is difficult to quote proven good practices of conscientious intercultural dialogue on the state level.

 Comments are closed.